martinpaljak/cdoc4j/FORMAT.md

 Information about transport keys, recipients etc is stored in `META-INF/recipients.xml` which conforms to [XML-ENC1](https://www.w3.org/TR/xmlenc-core1/) standard and schema.

 This arrangement is comparable to ASiC-S ODF containers.

+## CDOC 2.0 major changes from CDOC 1.1
+* **Usage of ODF ZIP container instead of XML as the overall envelope**
+* **Encapsulation of multiple files is resource-efficient ZIP instead of XML+Base64**
+* XML actually validates against XML-ENC schema

+## CDOC 1.1 major changes from CDOC 1.0
+* Introduction of AES-256 GCM as the default data encipherement algorithm instead of AES-128 CBC
+* Addition of ECC support for recipient key info in addition to RSA, with elements from XML-ENC1

 ## Container layout
 Overall ZIP container of `example.cdoc`: